etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/nativescript.md

 # Getting Started with NativeScript

 ### Setting up your environment
-You'll need to start by following the general instructions for setting up your development environment for mobile found in our [Hybrid App Guide](/getstarted/hybrid).
+You'll need to start by following the general instructions for setting up your development environment for mobile found in our [Environment Guide](/development/environment).
 In addition to the base requirements, you'll also want the following:

 - [Sidekick](https://www.nativescript.org/nativescript-sidekick) (project creation / setup tool for NativeScript apps)